Cagatayisil/Virtual-Gram-staining-of-bacteria-using-CGANs/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14232360.svg)](https://doi.org/10.5281/zenodo.14232360)

- Test code to run the trained virtual Gram staining model.

 This repository contains the test code and trained checkpoints of [Virtual Gram staining of label-free bacteria using darkfield microscopy and deep learning](https://arxiv.org/abs/2407.12337).

 A Conditional GAN was trained to perform virtual Gram staining of label-free bacteria.